 Sometimes a person can get tired of Italian food.
 Gasp!
 I can’t believe I wrote that, but it’s true.
 When you’re looking for something a little different, I recommend the Chinese restaurant, Citta in Fiore, in the hip neighborhood of Monti.
 The restaurant has a reasonably-priced lunch menu and the best steamed dumplings I’ve had anywhere in the world.

 These are just a few of my favorite Rome restaurants, but I’m continuously uncovering more great places to eat in Rome.
 Have you had a great dining experience in the Eternal City?
 Please share your favorite Rome restaurant in the comment section.

-**Our friends at The Roman Guy offer food tours in three of Italy’s most prominent cities: Rome, Florence, and Venice.
-These are great ways to have someone take you to the finest places so you can sample all the riches of a city with a knowledgeable (and fluent) expert.
-If you use our code: ROAMING, you will save 5% on their small-group tours.
+**Our friends at The Tour Guy offer Florence food tours.
+These are a great way to sample the riches of the city with a knowledgeable (and fluent) expert.
 Buon appetito!

 Are you looking for a fun small-group tour in Europe or the United States?
 Roaming Historian is an affiliate of The Tour Guy.
 They offer unique experiences, small groups, special access, and exceptional guides.
 Use our affiliate link, Tour Guy, or visit our page dedicated to them to learn more about the Tour Guy.

 Rome Tours: https://thetourguy.com/tours/rome?partner=2